Lifetimes of singly charmed hadrons: Theoretical and experimental background

 For the light masses, which enter phase space mass corrections as $(m_q/m_c)^n$, we will use their $\msbar$ masses, since these corrections are relatively small and change of mass schemes there bring numerically no difference to the results.
 We neglect the $m_u,m_d$ masses, and for the strange quark mass we use $\overline{m}_s(\mu = 1.5 \GeV)=0.1 \GeV$.

-Finally, it is important to emphasise that various renormalon-free mass schemes yield different, renormalon-free definitions of the $\overline{\Lambda}$ parameter that appear in the HQET expression of the heavy hadron masses (see also \Eqn\eqref{eq:mHexpand}):
+Finally, it is important to emphasize that various renormalon-free mass schemes yield different, renormalon-free definitions of the $\overline{\Lambda}$ parameter that appear in the HQET expression of the heavy hadron masses (see also \Eqn\eqref{eq:mHexpand}):

 which then becomes a scale-dependent quantity.
 In our calculation, $\overline{\Lambda}$ parametrizes meson matrix elements of the four-quark operators in dimension-seven contributions, cf. \Sec\ref{sec:mesonmateldefs}.
 Since the estimation of these contributions is anyhow plagued by large uncertainties, we refrain from using different values of $\overline{\Lambda}^X$ when applying different mass schemes, but instead associate the $\overline{\Lambda}$ parameter with a large uncertainty, made explicit below in \Eqn\eqref{eq:labarvals}.